amethystaurora-robo/Thesis_publication/README.md

 - F-statistic and p-values from ANOVA
 - Tukey's test results for all pairwise comparisons

 For my dataset, ANOVA showed statistically significant differences between timepoints and treatments.
 Tukey's test provided interpretability for specific areas of significance.
-For my dataset, this showed statistically significant differences between control and high dose ethoprophos in positive ion mode, and between low and high dose ethoprophos in negative ion mode.
+This showed statistically significant differences between control and high dose ethoprophos in positive ion mode, and between low and high dose ethoprophos in negative ion mode.
 7D also showed significant differences with all other timepoints.

 #### Step 2: Combined Analysis (multi-omics)